viam-modules/lorawan/README.md

 #### DoCommand

 The dragino model uses DoCommand to send downlinks to sensors from the gateway.
-A purple light will flash after the sensor sends an uplink once a downlink has been successfully sent.
+The sensor may indicate when it has received an uplink or downlink, e.g. a blue light when it sends an uplink and purple light when it receives a downlink.
 **The sensor must already be connected to Viam (i.e., "Live" on app.viam.com) for downlink requests to work.**

 ##### Update the uplink interval